Every windows 10 user must know about Windows Event Viewer or Windows event logs.

-How to Use Windows event Viewer to See all Windows event logs:
+How to Use the Event Viewer to See all Windows event logs:

-After getting access to event viewer through different ways described, let’s see on which ways this may be helpful to a windows user.
+After getting access to this function in the different ways described, let’s see how it can be helpful to our users.

-Here is the detailed method to use Windows event viewer to see all activity logs.
+Here is the detailed method to use this function to see all activity logs.

 - Open Windows event viewer in one of the methods described above.

-- Event Viewer windows will display three different categories as Custom Views, Windows Logs, Application and Service Logs.
+- The windows will display three different categories as Custom Views, Windows Logs, Application, and Service Logs.

-By clicking on the categories described, you will see hundreds and thousands of windows event logs containing information like:
+By clicking on the categories described, you will see hundreds and thousands of logs containing information like:

-- Error – (in Red Symbol) Showing significant problem, possibly including loss of data.
+- Error – (in Red Symbol) Showing significant problems, possibly including loss of data.

 - Warnings – (in Yellow Symbol) Not necessarily significant, but might indicate that there’s a

-Even if a Windows is running error free it might have some issues that are unseen and may cause a long-term problem.
+Even if Windows is running error-free it might have some issues that are unseen and may cause a long-term problem.

 How to use Windows Event Logs to Solve Windows Problems:

-- Double click on any windows event and track its event id.
+- Double click on any windows event and track its id.